Jump to content

 For All Your Life is a performance, film, and social experiment that investigates the value of Black life and death, drawing on the life insurance industry for method and metaphor.
 In the film, Brooklyn choreographer and performer Leslie Cuyjet delivers a seminar that reveals how the insurance business is linked to the historical slave trade, how people grapple with the inevitability of death, and how monetary value is affixed to human life.
 In performance, Cuyjet embodies the passions and conflicts underlying such transactions.

-Leslie Cuyjet is a choreographer, dancer, and writer whose multidisciplinary practice weaves together dance, video, text, and installation.
-Her work functions as a living archive, blending performance with monument to trace both personal and collective memory.
-Born breech in Illinois, the family story goes that she “came into this world dancing,” foreshadowing her early journey into movement.
-After arriving in New York in 2004, Cuyjet spent years as a performer for a diverse group of downtown choreographers and artists, including notable figures such as Cynthia Oliver, Jane Comfort, David Gordon, Niall Jones, Juliana F. May, Narcissister, and Will Rawls.
-Her choreographic voice is driven by interrogating these experiences as a performer through the lens of the Black body, and questions how the performing body is perceived, staged, and remembered.
-Through movement, film, text, and theater Cuyjet’s solo performances and installations present these intersections of history, personal narrative, and the politics of presence—enduring questions of identity, visibility, and black embodiment.
-Her work has been presented at venues like The Kitchen, The Shed, MoMA PS1, Center for Performance Research, SculptureCenter, and The Chocolate Factory Theater.
-Cuyjet has garnered recognition and support with a Guggenheim Fellowship, Princeton’s Hodder Fellowship, and Foundation for Contemporary Arts Grants for Artists; with residency support from MacDowell, Chinati Foundation, Watermill Center, and Movement Research.
+Leslie Cuyjet (Lead artist) is a choreographer, dancer and writer whose multidisciplinary practice weaves together dance, video, text and installation.
+Her work functions as a living archive, tracing both personal and collective memory.
+Born breech in Illinois, the family story goes that she “came into this world dancing,” feet first and kicking.
+After arriving in New York in 2004, Cuyjet spent years as a performer for a diverse group of downtown choreographers and artists, including Cynthia Oliver, Jane Comfort, David Gordon, Niall Jones, Juliana F. May, Narcissister, and Will Rawls.
+Her choreographic voice is driven by interrogating these experiences as a performer through the lens of the black body, and questions how the performer is perceived, staged, and remembered.
+Cuyjet’s solo performances and installations present these intersections of history, personal narrative and the politics of presence as pathways to visibility and black embodiment.
+Her work has been presented at venues like BAM, ICA Boston, EMPAC, The Kitchen, The Shed, MoMA PS1, Center for Performance Research, SculptureCenter, and The Chocolate Factory Theater.
+Cuyjet has garnered recognition and support with a Guggenheim Fellowship, Princeton’s Hodder Fellowship, Foundation for Contemporary Arts Grants for Artists; with residency support from Sarah Michelson at David Zwirner, Performance Space New York, MacDowell, Chinati Foundation, Watermill Center, and Movement Research.
 She is also the recipient of two New York Dance and Performance “Bessie” Awards.
-Cuyjet proudly served as coeditor for the online journal Critical Correspondence for two years.
+Cuyjet is a graduate of the inaugural cohort of the Goldman Sachs One Million Black Women: Black in Business program; and proudly served as co-editor for the online journal Critical Correspondence for two years.
+She received a BFA in Dance from the University of Illinois Urbana-Champaign.
 She currently resides in Brooklyn, NY.

 Funding